-The site will generate 258GWh of base-load renewable energy direct to the National Grid – the equivalent of 39 wind turbines – enough to continuously power 70,656 homes.
+The site generates ~258GWh of base-load renewable energy direct to the National Grid – the equivalent of 39 wind turbines – enough to continuously power 70,656 homes.
 What’s more the plant will offer up to 10MW of heat available for local use.

 The ERF delivers a robust package of community benefits focused on employment and training, support for local business and education through our flagship partnership with the Engineering Development Trust.
 Now in operation the ERF supports 55 full-time jobs, including a range of professional, skilled jobs together with entry-level roles and apprenticeships, boosting the East Lothian economy by £10 million each year.

 In March 2023, Her Royal Highness The Princess Royal visited Viridor’s Dunbar Energy Recovery Facility.

 Originally planned to take place in 2019 to formally open the facility, the visit had been postponed due to Covid-19.